 Did you know that what kind of pillowcase you sleep on matters?
 Yes!

 Because normal pillowcases, like cotton and cotton blends, cause itching, frizz, and tearing.
-On the other hand, silk or satin are smooth, cool, and don’t irritate or encourage frizz.
+On the other hand, silk is not only natural, it’s smooth, cool, and doesn’t irritate or encourage frizz.

 I purchased this silk pillowcase right after learning this and the difference is astounding.
 Not only does my hair not itch me at night anymore, I don’t wake up a frizz ball.